How to Increase Sender Reputation Score for your Job Site

 Spammers are famous for switching IP addresses.
 However, as a permission emailer, you may need a new IP address for a good reason (new server, dedicated server for testing, etc).

 In this case, just be aware that IP addresses with no volume history are subject to higher levels of traffic shaping (controlling the volume of transmission) and mission throttling (i.e. limited or irregular email transmission) as well as more stringent reputation thresholds.
+Also, always check your IP blocklist status to ensure you have high deliverability among mailbox service providers.

 - Segment new opt-ins or risky test email.